dansan-dsn/InkWell-Blog/README.md

 ## Features

-- Add, edit, delete, and view todos
-- User-friendly interface
+- Authors create, manage and delete their posts.
+- Other users, comment, react on posts
+- User Graphical Interface with basic js and css bootstrap
 - Built with modern js, bootstrap and django(python)

 ## Technology Stack